fLooojava/RGBLED/README.md

 #3 Functionality
 1. There are several buttons on the View.
-⋅⋅* one for the colors red, green, blue
+⋅⋅⋅one for the colors red, green, blue
 ⋅⋅* one for the color white
 ⋅⋅* 3 buttons for the brightness ( dark, regular, bright )
 ⋅⋅* and some more buttons for other chosen colors - for instance orange